ILIAS-eLearning/ILIAS/docs/documentation/namespaces-proposal.md

 of the entry point classes.
 * Existing include statements outside of the entry point classes MUST be removed.
 * The required dependencies of a class (outside of its own namespace) MUST be imported via '*use*' statements at the beginning of the class definition.
-This helps to get a quick overview over all dependencies of a class.
+This helps to get a good overview over all dependencies of a class.
 * The '*use*' statements SHOULD always import the absolute namespace of a file.
 * Fully-qualified names to call a class MUST never be used.
 * Ambiguous classes MUST be imported with aliases.